pub struct TempFile { /* private fields */ }Expand description

 Removes the temporary file.

-Calling this is optional as dropping a TempFile
+Calling this is optional as dropping a TempFile object will also

 remove the file.
 Calling remove explicitly allows for better error